kimtth/visual-genius/README.md

 Requires all environment variables:
 - Azure OpenAI for card generation
-- Bing Image Search for visual suggestions
+- Unsplash API for visual suggestions
 - PostgreSQL for persistence

 ## 🎨 Predefined Conversation Topics